Beaverton Building Performance Standard

 An ASHRAE Level 2 energy audit under Oregon BPS is a structured engineering exercise governed by ASHRAE Standard 100 with Oregon amendments.
 It’s not a walkthrough, not a utility bill review, and not a voluntary sustainability exercise — it’s a specific compliance deliverable with a defined scope.

 A typical Beaverton audit runs four to six weeks from kickoff to delivered report.
-We pull benchmarking and utility data, walk the building with your facilities team for one to two days, measure key HVAC and envelope performance, run a life-cycle cost assessment on every candidate energy conservation measure, and deliver a Form Q compliance package ready for submission to ODOE.
-For large Nike-scale campus projects, the timeline extends and we typically work building by building rather than campus-wide.
+We pull benchmarking and utility data (from Portland General Electric), walk the building with your facilities team for one to two days, measure key HVAC and envelope performance, run a life-cycle cost assessment on every candidate energy conservation measure, and deliver a Form Q compliance package ready for submission to ODOE.

-Flat Fees, No Surprises
+How Much Does an Audit Cost? — Flat Fees, No Surprises

 Our pricing is locked at scoping.
 Not hourly.
 Not contingent.
 Not a percentage of claimed savings.